glennanj1/top-sports-frontend/README.md

 # README

 # Top Sports Book Front End
+Personal bet tracking app that focuses on speed and convienence with no page re-rendering (SPA).
-Vanilla Javascript SPA that uses ES6 classes.
+Utlizes Javascripts ES6 classes.
 Fetches sports data with a rails api through AJAX.

 # Install Instructions
 First clone the file from github.
 Then cd into the root directory After that use the command open index.html and make sure the backend rails server is started.